slerman12/UnifiedML/README.md

 **Or use the library's default**: our [```AC2 Agent```](Agents/Lermanbots/AC2.py).
 Pretty much the best of all worlds among this collection of algorithms.

-Train a walker to walk from visual observations
-:
 ```console
 python Run.py task=dmc/walker_walk
 ```